 November 09, 2018

 In This Issue:

--- Marine Pfc.
-Ben H. Gore, 20, will be buried Nov.
-14 in his hometown of Hopkinsville, Ky.
-Gore was assigned to Special Weapons Group, 2nd Defense Battalion, Fleet Marine Force, which landed against stiff Japanese resistance on the small island of Betio in the Tarawa Atoll of the Gilbert Islands.
-Over several days of intense fighting, approximately 1,000 Marines and sailors were killed and more than 2,000 were wounded in securing the island; the enemy force of 4,700 was virtually annihilated.
-Gore died of his wounds on Nov.
-25, 1943.
-Read more at: http://www.dpaa.mil/News-Stories/News-Releases/Article/997584/marine-missing-from-world-war-ii-accounted-for-gore/.
+-- Marine Corps Sgt.
+Dwight W. Randall, 22, of Fresno, Calif., whose remains were previously identified, will be buried Nov.
+20 in his hometown.
+Randall was a member of Company C, 2nd Amphibian Tractor Battalion, 2nd Marine Division, Fleet Marine Force, which landed against stiff Japanese resistance on the small island of Betio in the Tarawa Atoll of the Gilbert Islands, in an attempt to secure the island.
+Over several days of intense fighting at Tarawa, approximately 1,000 Marines and sailors were killed and more than 2,000 were wounded, but the Japanese were virtually annihilated.
+Randall died on the first day of the battle, Nov.
+20, 1943.
+Read about Randall.

 As always, we want to hear your advocacy stories.
-To share your stories or photos with us, simply email them directly to email@example.com.
+Email the VFW to share your stories or photos with us.

 Missed last week's issue?
 Read it here.